Sne1p/BluetoothTools/README.md

 # BluetoothTools
-Example of using dbus api for pairing devices with pin
+Example of using gdbus api for pairing devices with pin